Prepare for 'triple taper tantrum' in 2016, says Morgan Stanley

 "What is unknown is whether the economic situation will pan out as we see it," said Manoj Pradhan, global economist at Morgan Stanley in London and co-author of the report.
 "We've had a few surprises recently, but the trajectory of monetary policy and growth is leading in that direction."

-The Fed has stopped its bond-buying program and its next move will almost certainly be a rate increase.
-The ECB has just begun a 1 trillion-euro quantitative easing program, which is set to run to September 2016.
-The BOJ's QE program has paused but could resume at any stage.
+The Fed has stopped its bond-buying programme and its next move will almost certainly be a rate increase.
+The ECB has just begun a 1 trillion-euro quantitative easing programme, which is set to run to September 2016.
+The BOJ's QE programme has paused but could resume at any stage.

 If growth and inflation pick up in the euro zone and Japan, however, the ECB and BOJ will not need to provide further monetary stimulus.